 Psychologists must meet strict guidelines outlined by the governing board of each state.
 For a California psychology license, the regulations clearly say “Any agency in the department… [can] without a hearing deny an application.”
 Because of the nature in which it is conducted, getting your psychology license denied can make you feel extremely helpless.
 However, there is a way to get it back.
 By filing an official appeal, you can petition the board to reinstate your license.
 As part of this process, applicants can provide a statement and any supporting documentation which may help overturn their case.
 To help prepare you for this and avoid under or over-sharing information, we highly recommend hiring a professional licenses defense attorney.

 Even if you don’t think you have a chance at getting your California psychology license back, we implore you to do a little extra digging.
 Believe us – We’ve seen it all.
 With Unlock Legal by your side, you vastly increase your chances for reinstatement.
 But, there’s a catch.
 You need to act fast.
 The longer you wait to get the appeals process started for your psychology certification denial, the lower the odds.
 Professional licenses have very specific deadlines, and if they aren’t met, it diminishes your chances considerably.

 What kind of issues will lead to a Psychology certification denial?

 If you fear your professional California psychology license is in jeopardy, please don’t hesitate to reach out for a quick, discreet, and confidential consultation.
-Contact Unlock Legal today or give us a call at your convenience at 949-268-2857 to speak with a professional about your case and your unique needs.
+Contact Unlock Legal today or give us a call at your convenience at 949-988-4444 to speak with a professional about your case and your unique needs.
 You’ll find we are compassionate, easy to talk to, and willing to help in any capacity we can.
 Losing your license doesn’t have to be the end of your career.
 Your journey to reinstatement starts with a quick meeting.